JulianStone5/hackerchat/reports/report.md

 We first needed to learn about basic concepts of server-client communications.
 We started this by reading Chapter 11 of Head First C and Chapter 9 of Think OS.
 From there, we have continued seeking out resources as needed to develop our understanding.
 We have found several chat-room repositories on GitHub that we are referencing throughout the process.
 Additionally, we have found project ideas for expanding beyond a 2-person chat room that outline the difficulty level of different expansions.
 We have been following the example from geeks for geeks on creating a tcp server client and an example we found on creating a one to one chat program with threading.

 ## Project Explanation
+The finalized version of hackerchat uses a TCP server client model to allow for multiple user connection to the central server.
+By running the client executable, the user is asked to provide a username and the name of the chat room which they wish to enter.
+This allows the server to filter all incoming messages so that it can dispures them to those in the same chat room.
+Our program allows up to 30 clients to be connected at once, and anywhere between 1 and 30 users can be in a given chat.

+To enhance the experience further and learn about structuring functionality in a server which continually receives messages in no given order, we added notifications to indicate when a user entered or left a given chat.

 ## Code Snippets